-Notwithstanding any other law, the Codifier of Rules shall publish unedited the rules and advisory opinions issued by the State Ethics Commission under Chapter 138A of the General Statutes in the North Carolina Register as they are received from the State Ethics Commission, in the format required by the Codifier.
+The Codifier of Rules shall publish unedited the rules and advisory opinions issued by the State Ethics Commission under Chapter 138A of the General Statutes in the North Carolina Register as they are received from the State Ethics Commission, in the format required by the Codifier.

-Notwithstanding any other law, the Codifier of Rules shall publish unedited in the North Carolina Administrative Code the rules as codified and issued by the State Ethics Commission under Chapter 138A of the General Statutes, in the format required by the Codifier."
+The Codifier of Rules shall publish unedited in the North Carolina Administrative Code the rules as codified and issued by the State Ethics Commission under Chapter 138A of the General Statutes, in the format required by the Codifier."